Sheila Greaves: Military career

 Having served in France in 1939–1940, Greaves served in Syria and the Middle East between 1941 and 1943 before the Sicilian and Italian campaigns in 1943.
 In 1944 Greaves was a nursing sister at No. 15 Casualty Clearing Station (CCS) in the Anzio bridgehead in Italy.
 The two casualty clearing stations (Nos.
-2 and 15) and other medical facilities was within range of enemy artillery and air attacks.
+2 and 15) and other medical facilities were within range of enemy artillery and air attacks.
 On 14 March the reception camp 200 yd away from the CCS came under air attack.
 Greaves immediately ran to the reception camp to treat the wounded while the air attacks continued.
 Her actions were noticed by senior officers and a recommendation for the award of the George Medal was made.
 The recommendation noted that:

 Her prompt action undoubtedly saved very considerable suffering and hastened the evacuation of the wounded to the Casualty Clearing Station.

 Sister Greaves was an inspiration to all and undoubtedly risked her life to bring immediate relief to the wounded rather than wait until they were brought to the Casualty Clearing Station.

-The recommendation was approved and the award of the George Medal was published in the London Gazette on 23 March 1945.
+The recommendation was approved and news of the award of the George Medal was published in the London Gazette on 23 March 1945.

-After the war Greaves continued to serve in the QAIRNS until she resigned in 1948, shortly after her marriage to Major Humphrey Fox of the Royal Artillery.
+After the war, Greaves continued to serve in the QAIRNS until she resigned in 1948, shortly after her marriage to Major Humphrey Fox of the Royal Artillery.